 How we figured all of this out

-The uncanny resemblance between the shape of western Africa and eastern South America was first officially noted by sir Francis Bacon in 1620 as accurate maps of the two continents became available.
+The uncanny resemblance between the shape of western Africa and eastern South America was first officially noted by Sir Francis Bacon in 1620 as accurate maps of the two continents became available.
 In 1912, Alfred Wegener, a German meteorologist, proposed that the two continents formed a single body at one point — in fact, he was the first to envision the great supercontinent Pangaea.
-However, geologists at the time strongly criticised his theory, citing his lack of formal training in the field.
-Geologists then couldn’t believe that something as huge as a continent could move; they simply lacked knowledge of a system that would explain how this could happen, and had no known way to reliably re-create the movements.
+However, geologists at the time strongly criticized his theory, citing his lack of formal training in the field.
+Geologists then couldn’t believe that something as huge as a continent could move; they simply lacked knowledge of a system that would explain how this could happen; they had no known way to reliably recreate the movements.

 However, the theory of plate tectonics became widely embraced by the 1960s when the Vine–Matthews–Morley hypothesis was formed following paleomagnetism (or fossil magnetism) measurements of the ocean’s floor.
-These measurements recorded the magnetic properties stored in ocean-bottom rocks as they formed over time, proving that rift areas create new oceanic plate, pushing continents apart.
+These measurements recorded the magnetic properties stored in ocean-bottom rocks as they formed over time, proving that rift areas add new material to oceanic plates, pushing continents apart.

-This cemented the theory of tectonic plates, and furthermore helped us understand how these huge landmasses moved in the pases – including how Gondwana came to be and ultimately broke up.
+This cemented the theory of plate tectonics and furthermore helped us understand how these immense landmasses moved in the past — including how Gondwana came to be and ultimately broke up.
 Essentially, Gondwana was broken up by the same tectonic forces that had previously brought Gondwana together in the first place.

 Gondwana is the last of the supercontinents the world has seen — so far.
 Plates are being formed and consumed today, just as they have been since the Earth’s crust cooled down to a solid.
-The same tectonic processes that made and shattered Gonwdana and the supercontinents before it function just the same, powered by the huge quantity of heat trapped in the depths of the Earth.
+The same tectonic processes that made and shattered Gondwana and the supercontinents before it functions just the same, powered by the huge quantity of heat trapped in the depths of the Earth.
 They will keep on mashing continents together, so it’s almost guaranteed that a new supercontinent will form in the future.
 The very distant future, that is — millions of years from now.